josdem/hugo/content/techtalk/spring/spring_boot_logback.md

 Logback is a logging framework wheter console or file, is nowadays the best option for logging your Spring Boot application.
 [Here](https://logback.qos.ch/) you can find more information about it.
 This time I will show you how to configure Logback.

-First you need to add logback into gradle as dependencies.
+First you need to add logback dependencies into your `build.gradle` file.

 ```groovy
 compile "ch.qos.logback:logback-classic:1.2.1"